 All of this happens on top of Alexa’s usual misinterpretations and foibles.
 Asking questions outside of basic trivia can still often lead to the feared response of “I don’t know how to help with that yet” and sometimes even total non-responses to inquiries.

-Where the Amazon Fire TV Cube goes awry is with its lack of the latest streaming technologies – yes it has Dolby Atmos, but you won’t find Dolby Vision as part of the package.
-Alexa, for all of its strengths still fails at the most crucial of moments, requiring you to revert back to the remote the minute you feel comfortable with an all-voice controlled future.
+Alexa, however, despite having many strengths, still fails at the most crucial of moments, requiring you to revert back to the remote the minute you feel comfortable with an all-voice controlled future.

-If you can look past the minor foibles, the Amazon Fire TV Cube is a smart, visually adept streaming video player, one that could one day replace the remote … and the Roku, too.
+But if you can look past the minor foibles, the Amazon Fire TV Cube is a smart, visually adept streaming video player, one that could one day replace the remote… and the Roku, too.
 Until that day comes, however, you might just want to keep both.